Portugal StartUp Visa:

 - First, you need to visit the online platform of Startup Visa Portugal

 - You will include your detailed resume, passport copy, and the basics of your startup idea and submit the form online

 - Your preferred incubator will be notified of your application and revise it

-- When your application is accepted, it means the incubator approved it.
-After this, you get a notification on the portal regarding the approval.
+- When your application is accepted, it means the incubator approved it; you then get a notification on the portal regarding the approval

-- Then, you schedule a video call with the incubator in Portugal
+- You schedule a video call with the incubator in Portugal

 - Your incubator issues a Term Sheet

 - At this point, you need to fulfill all documentation requirements and transfer the incubation fee into a secured escrow account